yt-project/yt/doc/source/examining/loading_data.rst

    ds = yt.load("MOOSE_sample_data/out.e-s010", step=0)

-Because Exodus II datasets can have multiple steps (which can correspond to time steps, picard iterations, non-linear solve iterations, etc...), you can also specify a step argument when you load an Exodus II data that defines the index at which to look when you read data from the file.
+Because Exodus II datasets can have multiple steps (which can correspond to time steps, Picard iterations, non-linear solve iterations, etc...), you can also specify a step argument when you load an Exodus II data that defines the index at which to look when you read data from the file.
 Omitting this argument is the same as passing in 0, and setting ``step=-1`` selects the last time output in the file.